Jeff-Brausam/Intro-to-computer-science/README.md

 ## AVL Tree
 AVL tree is a self balancing tree, but like a binary tree it is almost never used in production.
 We are just using these as easy examples to explain trees.
 Most of the concepts are similar to the binary tree, except when adding to an AVL tree, you do this thing called a balancing.
 A balancing allows you to make sure you have a balanced tree.

 The basic idea for rebalncing, is that if one side of tree gets too heavy (i.e. the max height of one of its children is two more than the max height of the other child) then we need to perform a rotation to get the tree back in balance.
+A time you want to use self balancing trees and not just AVL, is when you have huge amounts of data (like 1000 things not 100), and you need to find things very quickly.
+You are willing to sacrifice add performance, and delete performance, for extreme searchability.

 #### Single Rotation
 https://user-images.githubusercontent.com/48197040/147845156-430d5c5c-205f-4951-9f1d-0cc3ccad261d.mp4

 There is a generalized formula you can use for rotations, in which you essentially use in a single or double rotation.
 Here is a generalized formula for a right rotation (if you ever implement a left just mirror this).
+The real main goal of a rotation is to make a tree flatter so searching is faster.

 1. swap the values of nodes A and B
 2. make node B the left child of node A